ColoursofOSINT/ColoursofOSINT.github.io/_posts/2023-09-06-Investigating-Firefox-Part-2.md

 if (!...

 ```
 This fetches the user's email address from a HTML document, then creates, injects and continuously runs the profitwell analytics javascript which initiates the javascript with the email of the user.
+There appears to be no way to opt-out of this injection.

 All in all, with such a massive size this extension was quite hard to analyze, and it appears to load a sentry SDK which can be used for error tracking.
-However, the Sentry Vue documentation also states that it may be used to "capture the user and gain critical pieces of information that construct a unique identity". [^footnote2] It loads some remote javascript for user analytics tied to their email.
-At the very least, it pulls remote javascript and does not allow the user to opt-out of non-necessary data collection, which violates the recommended extensions policy.
+However, the Sentry Vue documentation also states that it may be used to "capture the user and gain critical pieces of information that construct a unique identity". [^footnote2] With profitwell it loads and injects remote javascript for user analytics tied to their email.
+At the very least, it pulls remote javascript and does not allow the user to opt-out of non-necessary data collection, which is a clear violation of the recommended extensions policy.

 # Afterword
 ![Developer Excuses](https://raw.githubusercontent.com/ColoursofOSINT/ColoursofOSINT.github.io/6faf08296b6555ec0817598bf0bf68b9f4a31635/assets/img/images/Lmao.png)